VysotskiVadim/VysotskiVadim.blog/_drafts/slow-unit-tests-part-1-objects-mocking.markdown

 Objects mocking does slow unit tests down.
 Active mocking can make your test suite execute for a few minutes.
-But mocking doesn't seem like a main contribution factor in 20 minutes I have.
+But mocking doesn't seem like the main contributing factor in 20 minutes I have.

-Anyway when I work in TDD cycle I find even 20 seconds slow down annoying.
+When I work in the TDD cycle I find even 20 seconds of slow down annoying.
-I enjoy working with a tests suite which executes in less that a second, rather than waiting for 20 seconds.
+I enjoy working with a test suite which executes in less that a second.
-The faster you tests are, the more ofter you run them.
+The faster your tests are, the more often you run them.
 The more often you run tests, the quicker you detect a regression.
-The quicker you detect a regression, the easier for you to fix it.
+The quicker you detect a regression, the easier it for you to fix the regression.

 I will measure other factors in the next articles.
 We will find the reason of 20 minutes.